 Casey S. Walker has been thinking and creating independently since 1994, when she founded the literary and environmental journal Wild Duck Review.
 Over the next seven years, she produced 20 book-length issues and grew circulation to 48 US states and 13 countries.
-Reprints, reviews, and citations appeared in publications such as Wendell Berry’s Thy Life is a Miracle, Harper’s Magazine, SF Chronicle, and Wall Street Journal, as well as in a number of anthologies.
+Reprints, reviews, and references appeared in publications as varied as Harper’s Magazine, SF Chronicle, and The Wall Street Journal.
 In 2000, Sierra Club Books published Issue 19 of Wild Duck Review as Made Not Born: The Troubling World of Biotechnology.
 Walker gave interviews on national media, participated in conferences, and began speaking out on what she saw as a crisis in public news and discourse.
 In 2004, she founded the Institute for Inquiry to pursue high-stakes, bio-cultural issues, beginning with “A Wireless Age?”.
 By 2009, Walker took off in solitary pursuit of a firm intuition: that the accepted idea of public news and discourse is itself paradigmatically ‘off.’
 Working out new theory (and architectural principles for online inquiry) consumed over a decade of close observation, deep retreat, and writing.
-Presentations of that work will soon go public.
+Presentations of that work will soon be made public.